What Are Restless Leg Syndrome and Periodic Limb Movement Disorders?

 Diagnosis of Restless Leg Syndrome and PLMD

-Your doctor may recommend a sleep study and other tests once RLS / PLMD is suspected.
-An overnight sleep test in a sleep laboratory is an important tool to evaluate leg movements which are typical of PLMD.
+Your doctor may recommend a sleep study and other tests once RLS/PLMD is suspected.
+An overnight sleep test in a sleep laboratory is an important tool to evaluate leg movements that are typical of PLMD.
 In children, a sleep test may help diagnose RLS.
 In addition, your doctor may advise doing blood tests to check blood count and iron levels in your child.
 Other tests can be useful, but there is limited information for children.

 Consequences of RLS and PLMD